apolotsk/gaussian-mixture/Gaussian Mixture.md

 ### Gaussian Mixture

 Description:
-- They have $n$ Gaussians.
+- They (as opposed to us) have $n$ (for example, 2) Gaussians.
 - They select one Gaussian according to some distribution.
 - They sample from the selected Gaussian.
 - They repeat the process several times.
 - They tell us a set of samples.
-- They do not tell us which Gaussian was used for each sample.
+- They do not tell us which Gaussian was used for each sample, but we want to know.
-- They do not tell us the distribution to select a Gaussian.
+- They do not tell us the distribution to select a Gaussian, but we want to know.

 Definitions:
 - $x$ is the sample value.